softwaremill/ox/doc/utils/repeat.md

 The `repeat` config requires a `Schedule`, which indicates how many times and with what interval should the `operation` be repeated.

-In addition, it is possible to define a custom `shouldContinueOnSuccess` strategy for deciding if the operation should continue to be repeated after a successful result returned by the previous operation (defaults to `_: T => true`).
+In addition, it is possible to define a custom `shouldContinueOnResult` strategy for deciding if the operation should continue to be repeated after a successful result returned by the previous operation (defaults to `_: T => true`).

 If an operation returns an error, the repeat loop will always be stopped.
 If an error handling within the operation